mkaito/bernstein/README.md

 ## Example usage

-When giving the create commands the `-d` flag, Vim opens the newly created entry to allow for more verbose description to be filled in.
+When giving the create commands the `-d` flag, `$EDITOR` opens the newly created entry to allow for more verbose description to be filled in.

 	$ bernstein init
 	./.bernstein successfully created

 	$ bernstein create -d bug/cli-accepts-erroneous-input
-	issue bug/cli-accepts-erroneous-input has been created.
+	I bug/cli-accepts-erroneous-input has been created.
-	Switched to a new branch 'bug/cli-accepts-erroneous-input'

-	$ bernstein create -p high -d bug/cli-accepts-erroneous-input:basic-verification Task bug/cli-accepts-erroneous-input/basic-verification created with high priority.
+	$ bernstein create -p high -d bug/cli-accepts-erroneous-input:basic-verification T bug/cli-accepts-erroneous-input/basic-verification created with high priority.
 Assigned to mkaito.

 	$ bernstein log
-	TASK (mkaito) bug/cli-accepts-erroneous-input/basic-verification was created by mkaito. issue bug/cli-accepts-erroneous-input was created by mkaito.
+	T (mkaito) bug/cli-accepts-erroneous-input/basic-verification was created by mkaito. issue bug/cli-accepts-erroneous-input was created by mkaito.

 	$ bernstein show bug/cli-accepts-erroneous-input
-	issue bug/cli-accepts-erroneous-input.
+	I bug/cli-accepts-erroneous-input.
 	No time registers found.

 	mkaito: